ryanmat/HttpIngest/README.md

 - Auto-scaling (3-10 replicas based on load)
 - Gzip compression support

+## Note on LLM Models

+There is always a big debate on letting LLM's touch your code.
+Personally, for me, I have Claude run my testing for me.
+This allows me to streamline the tests being ran while seeing any recommendations for improvements.

 ## Prerequisites

 - Azure subscription with Container Apps and PostgreSQL Flexible Server